 ‘It is now fourteen years since, through the kindness of the late Professor Balfour, three coffee plants were presented to the Blantyre Mission.
 These plants were packed in moss in a flat box, under the care of Mr Duncan, who occasionally opened the box and dampened the moss, they reached Blantyre after three months’ journey.
 Two of the three subsequently died, one each of Coffea arabica and Coffea liberica; the other C. arabica survived, at first grew slowly, but ultimately blossomed forth into flower and fruit.’

-It was realised that by moving live plants rooted in soil that unintended pests and pathogens were also being transported in Wardian cases.
+As awareness of plant health issues developed, it was realised that by moving live plants, rooted in soil, unintended pests and pathogens would also be transported.
 This was presenting a serious biosecurity risk and the last Wardian cases were sent out during the 1960s.
-The case had had its day, but over the 100 year period in which the cases were in use the course of history had been altered and we live with the legacy of this simple wooden and glass box today.
+The Wardian case had had its day.
+But over the 100 year period in which the cases were in use the course of history had been altered.
+We are living with the extraordinary legacy of this simple wooden and glass box.

 Acknowledgement

-Luke Keogh’s excellent book ‘The Wardian Case: How a Simple Box Moved Plants and Changed the World’ provided me with an opening and set up several lines of further enquiry about the role of Wardian cases at RBGE during this period.
+Luke Keogh’s excellent history book ‘The Wardian Case: How a Simple Box Moved Plants and Changed the World’ provided me with an opening and set up several lines of further enquiry about the role of Wardian cases at RBGE.

 I would also like to thank Graham Hardy in the RBGE Library for help with research.
 The depth and richness of the story was greatly helped by his incredible knowledge of RBGE history.